Subhokkhon/Breast-cancer-classification-using-Neural-network/README.md

-# Breast-cancer-detection
+# Breast-cancer-classification using Neural Network
-A deep learning-based Breast Cancer Detection system that analyzes medical images or histopathological data to accurately classify tumors as benign or malignant.
+A deep learning-based Breast Cancer Classification system that analyzes medical images or histopathological data to accurately classify tumors as benign or malignant.
 The model uses CNNs for automated feature extraction, enabling early diagnosis and improving treatment outcomes with high accuracy.